 Below, I will provide the results for the first six rounds and a give my thoughts for each round.
 I’ll do the same for rounds 7-12, 13-18, and 19-23 in subsequent posts.
 I’ll try to keep it brief.
 All we really care about are the results here, right?
 Feel free to tell me how awesome or crappy you think my team is, along with what you think were the best and worst picks of the draft or the different rounds…Please, blog, may I have some more?

 After drudging through an Andy Dufresne-type tunnel for the top 20 catchers for 2016 fantasy baseball, I find myself with a group that actually really hurt or helped your team depending on how you drafted.
 If you went wrong with your 1st baseman, it could kill your season.
-Hey, Ike Davis, no hard feelings from me.
-We are totally fine.
-Please enjoy these cyanide pills I made special for you.
+Hey, Prince Fielder, no hard feelings from me.
+We are totally fine since I knew not to draft you.
 If you went right, you might’ve won your league.
-For the first time in as long as I’ve been writing this blog, this is the sorriest group of 1st basemen I’ve ever seen at the end of the season, but more about that in the body of the post.
+Last year, I said offense was making a comeback.
+This year, I say, you prophetic son of a B, darn tootin’ offense is making a comeback.
+How’d you get so handsome and wise, though not wise enough to answer a question posed by yourself?
+Lots of guys on this list not only did well, but did better than their preseason projections.
+Offense is in full swoon, like Our Commissioner Manfred is swooning with the guy who wrapped the baseballs a little bit tighter this year.
 To recap, this final ranking is from our Fantasy Baseball Player Rater with my comments.
-Anyway, here’s the top 20 1st basemen for 2013 fantasy baseball and how they compared to where I originally ranked them:Please, blog, may I have some more?
+Anyway, here’s the top 20 1st basemen for 2016 fantasy baseball and how they compared to where I originally ranked them:Please, blog, may I have some more?